-Security gains traction when it is part of the choices leaders already make about growth, risk, and priorities.
-The work is to shape conditions where security enters those conversations naturally and influences outcomes without translation.
+Real traction comes when security isn’t a separate pitch but part of the operating logic of the business.
+The work of strategy is to design the conditions where security enters those conversations naturally and influences outcomes without translation.

 Decision levers that move leadership conversations.